For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 You can't understand them when you do have the book in front of you.

-Now here's some of the specific well, here.
+Now, here's some of the specifics.

 He testified, he said this about the way the victims handled their FEMA money.

-We believe that thousands of individuals misused social security numbers.
+We believe that thousands of individuals misused Social Security numbers.

 Really?